Blobby-Boi/uBlobeBM/README.md

 uBlobeBM is an HTML program that runs bookmarklets using uBlock origin.
 It's very useful if bookmarklets don't work on your device or if they are blocked by your administrator.

 #### How to setup uBlobeBM
-Make sure that you have uBlock origin installed on your computer.
+Make sure that you have uBlock Origin installed on your computer.
 If you dont, download it [here](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).

 Go to `chrome-extension://cjpalhdlnbpafiamejdnhcphjbkeiagm/dashboard.html`